 For a small super-conservative school in the Bible Belt - they had this reputation just because they threw parties and were more athletic than the other fraternities.

 The extreme stereotypes that extend beyond "wild" are usually not true.

 Just a note for when we talk about minorities below - the "All Asian", "All Black", "All [Insert Minority]" fraternities are almost always NOT considered to be cool.
 They aren't necessarily uncool but they aren't usually that popular with popular and attractive girls.
 I didn't make the rules, so don't blame me.

 Most "All Jewish" fraternities fall outside this stereotype and usually have 2 or 3 Jewish sororities to party with.
-With the exception of some girls the Southeastern states, most Christian girls consider Jewish guys to a be White.
+With the exception of some girls in the Southeastern states, most Christian girls consider Jewish guys to be White.